Trump Grants Fish Bowl-Like Access To Media During His Calls To World Leaders [Opinion]

 One can only speculate that Trump’s soda was a cola, as it had a darker hue to it than other types of carbonated beverages.
 Of course there’s root beer or even cream soda that would offer the same color as well in a drinking vessel made of clear glass.
 There is no way of telling if the soda was diet or not, but it was there at the ready if Trump should feel parched during his calls that went out around the world on Saturday.

 Fox News live on Saturday calls Trump’s day filled with a “flurry of phone calls to world leaders.”
-Trump was not in the Oval Office alone, but the only people privy to hear his side of the phone calls were his trusted top aids This included Vice President Pence, press secretary Sean Spicer, national security adviser Michael Flynn, White House Chief of Staff Reince Priebus and chief strategist Stephen K. Bannon.
+Trump was not in the Oval Office alone, but the only people privy to hear his side of the phone calls were his trusted top aids.
+This included Vice President Pence, press secretary Sean Spicer, national security adviser Michael Flynn, White House Chief of Staff Reince Priebus and chief strategist Stephen K. Bannon.

 The Washington Post also commented on that glass of soda sitting within arms reach of President Trump through his phone calls.
 Trump made four other phone calls besides his call to Putin.
 They include world leaders from Japan, France, Australia and Germany.